jyn514/jyn514.github.io/content/things-are-getting-scary.md

 ### Governments and regulation agencies

+Scanning with frontier models is relatively cheap and does not need major incentives.
+What does need incentives is *deployment*, and requiring organizations to look at their security practices in the first place.

+If you're in a position to make policy, the following would be very effective:
 Fund security engineering, either through token subsidies or raw money that can be used for hiring.
 Create mandates and incentives for improving security.
 Greatly reward people and organizations who do this research.